DudeNation/dudenation.github.io/_posts/2025-07-31-era-htb-season8.md

 226 Directory send OK.
 ```

-After trying, just only `yuri:mustang` can login to ftp.
+After trying, just only `yuri:musxxxx` can login to ftp.
 Maybe `eric` is for other part that could be internal and escalate to root. <br>
 Recon and found out there is two folder `apache2_conf` and `php8.1_conf`.

 ```bash